day8/re-frame-template/README.md

   - `package.json` - do not edit.
 With this tool chain, it is a generated file, and your edits will be lost
   - `src/cljs/deps.cljs` - edit this file if you want to add a JavaScript and NPM dependency

-Inside of `deps.cljs`, there are two sections of interest:
+Within `deps.cljs`, there are two sections of interest:
 ```clojure
 {:npm-deps     {"pako"                  "1.0.10"}
  :npm-dev-deps {"shadow-cljs"           "2.9.0"